ranchimall/FLO_walletless/README.md

 These are client side scripts that can send FLO transactions to the blockchain

-Use respective directory for mainnet and testnet
+NOTE : Use respective directory for mainnet and testnet

--- FLO_sendData
-This webpage sends the FLO comments (data) to the blockchain

 ## Instructions to use

+Note : open the respective html file in browser

 1. Enter the sender's address (for multiple address use comma `,`)
 2. Click get balance.